j-gopal/switch-dns/README.md

 Configured IPv4 Reserve DNS to 8.8.4.4
 ```

+After using `switch-dns` for the first time, your previous DNS configuration should be stored in `dns_groups.json`.
+This allows you to view and roll back to previous configurations, if you so desire.

 Alternatively, you could manually choose to use one of the other services available:

 ```batch